Group Testing with Prior Statistics: Introduction

 \subsection{Contributions}

-We design explicit adaptive and non-adaptive group-testing algorithms for the scenario with prior non-uniform statistics on the probability of items being defective (in an i.i.d. manner).
-In doing so, we discover interesting and novel connections between source codes (such as Shannon-Fano codes/Huffman codes) and adaptive group-testing algorithms.
-We prove that the expected number of tests required by both our adaptive and non-adaptive algorithms are information-theoretically optimal up to explicitly computed factors.
-Under mild assumptions on the probability distributions of the number of items, we further prove that with high probability the number of tests required is tightly concentrated around the expectation.
+We design explicit adaptive and non-adaptive group testing algorithms for the scenario with prior statistics on the probability of items being defective.
+In doing so, we discover intriguing and novel connections between source codes (such as Shannon-fano codes and Huffman codes) and adaptive sgroup testing algorithms.
+We prove that the expected number of tests required by both our adaptive and non-adaptive algorithms are information-theoretically optimal up to explicitly computed constant factors.
+Under mild assumptions on the probability distribution $(p_1,\ldots,p_n)$, we further prove that with high probability, the numbers of tests required for both the adaptive and non-adaptive algorithms are tightly concentrated around their expectations.